alchira/.github/profile/README.md

 > [!IMPORTANT]
-> **Next Mission Readiness:** The next mission remains **Locked** until all open issues in the current Forge Stabilization phase have been resolved and the funding target is met.
+> The next mission remains **Locked** until all open issues in the current Forge Stabilization phase have been resolved and the funding target is met.

 ---